College Students and the Dangers of Binge Drinking

 696,000 college students are assaulted by another student who has been drinking.

-97,000 college students report an alcohol-related sexual assault or date rape.
+An estimated 1 in 5 college students experience sexual assault or date rape.
+Many

 Host of injuries

 According to the CDC, binge drinking leads to accidental injuries.
-These include motor
+These include motor-vehicle

 High blood pressure